StackVista/stackstate-docs/setup/installation/kubernetes_install/aad_standalone.md

 ## Upgrade the AAD Kubernetes service

 The AAD Kubernetes service is released and upgraded together with StackState.

-In case of standalone installation the service upgrade is driven by availability of the new version of the helm chart therefore for upgrading one can follow the steps starting from step 3 - fetching new AAD chart.
+In case of standalone installation, the AAD Kubernetes service can be upgraded upgraded whenever a new version of the Helm Chart is available.
+To upgrade, follow the installation steps starting from [step 3 - fetching new AAD chart](#3-get-the-latest-aad-kubernetes-service-helm-chart).

 ## Deactivate the AAD Kubernetes service